-Thermal paste is an important part of any PC build because it protects the central processing unit from overheating, which can cause a variety of serious issues.
+Thermal paste is an important part of any PC build because it protects the central processing unit from overheating, which can cause various serious issues.
 However, you may not know everything you need to know about this material, including how often you need to replace it.

-You should replace thermal paste every two to three years, whenever you remove the central processing unit, whenever you notice your paste is dry or flaky, or as soon as your central processing unit shows signs of overheating.
+It would be best to replace the thermal paste every two to three years.
+Additionally, whenever you remove the CPU cooler, notice it is dry or flaky or as soon as your central processing unit shows signs of overheating.

-Since several factors influence how long thermal paste lasts, it’s difficult to determine a specific time to replace the thermal paste.
+Since several factors influence how long thermal paste lasts, it’s difficult to determine a specific time to replace it.

-If you’re upgrading or replacing your central processing unit (CPU), you’ll need to replace the thermal paste, too, because you can’t reuse it.
+If upgrading or replacing your central processing unit (CPU), you must replace the paste because you can’t reuse it.

 Old thermal paste may be able to leave air bubbles that will reduce heat transfer efficiency.

-Another indicator that it’s time to replace the thermal paste is if you notice that your old paste is dry and flaky.
+Another indicator that it’s time to replace the thermal paste is if you notice it has gone dry and flaky.